Mission San Francisco de la Espada: History

-Founded in 1690 as San Francisco de los Tejas near Weches, Texas and southwest of present-day Alto, Texas, Mission San Francisco de la Espada was the second mission established in Texas.
+Founded in 1690 as San Francisco de los Tejas near Weches, Texas, and southwest of present-day Alto, Texas, Mission San Francisco de la Espada was the second mission established in Texas.
+The mission focused on converting Coahuiltecan and Nabedache Indians.

 Three priests, three soldiers and supplies were left among the Nabedache Indians.
 The new mission was dedicated on June 1, 1690.
-A smallpox epidemic in the winter of 1690-1691 killed an estimated 3,300 people in the area.
+A smallpox epidemic in the winter of 1690–1691 killed an estimated 3,300 people in the area.
 The Nabedache believed the Spaniards brought the disease and hostilities developed between the two groups.

 Drought besieged the mission in the summers of 1691 and 1692, and the Nabedache wished to get rid of the mission.
 Under threat of personal attack, the priests began packing their belongings in the fall of 1693.
 On October 25, 1693, the padres burned the mission and retreated toward Monclova.
 The party lost its way and did not reach Monclova until February 17, 1694.

-The mission was re-established in the same area on July 5, 1716 by the Domingo Ramón-St. Denis expedition.
+The mission was re-established in the same area on July 5, 1716, by the Domingo Ramón-St. Denis expedition.
 It was named as Nuestro Padre San Francisco de los Tejas.
 The new mission had to be abandoned in 1719 because of conflict between Spain and France.

-The mission was tried once more on August 5, 1721 as San Francisco de los Neches.
+The mission was tried once more on August 5, 1721, as San Francisco de los Neches.
 As the Nabedache were no longer interested in the mission, and France had abandoned effort to lay claim in the area, the mission was temporarily relocated along the Colorado River in July 1730.
 Mission Tejas State Park encompasses the original site of the mission.